Topological skyrmion phases of matter: Nature of the phase transitions

-\textbf{Nature of the phase transitions} - We observe three kinds of phase transitions, two of which correspond to discrete changes in the skyrmion number and one during which the skyrmion number smoothly changes from one integer value to another.
+We observe three kinds of phase transitions, two of which correspond to discrete changes in the skyrmion number and one during which the skyrmion number smoothly changes from one integer value to another.
 To better understand these phase transitions, we first study the momentum space ground state spin textures at points $\alpha$, $\beta$ and $\kappa$ in Fig.~\ref{fig1} (c), shown in Fig.~\ref{fig2}.
-We find individual skyrmions with $|\mc{Q}|>1$ occur at $\alpha$ and $\beta$ as shown in Fig.~\ref{fig2} (a) and (d) for $\alpha$ and (b) and (e) for $\beta$, respectively.
-The momentum space ground state spin texture at point $\kappa$, shown in Fig.~\ref{fig2} (c) and (f) instead consists of two features that gradually merge as $\mc{Q}$ transitions from $2$ to $0$ for $\lambda = 0.6$ and increasing $\mu_B H_z$.
-This indicates that topological phase transitions occur only for certain kinds of skyrmionic spin textures in the Brillouin zone.
+We find individual skyrmions with $|\mc{Q}|>1$ occur at $\alpha$ and $\beta$ as shown in Fig.~\ref{fig2} (a), (d), and (g) for $\alpha$ and (b), (e), and (h) for $\beta$, respectively.
+The momentum space ground state spin texture at point $\kappa$, shown in Fig.~\ref{fig2} (c), (f), and (i) instead consists of two features that gradually merge as $\mc{Q}$ transitions from $2$ to $0$ for $\lambda = 0.6$ and increasing $\mu_B H_z$.
+This non-topological transition occurs because the ground state spin expectation value is zero somewhere in the Brillouin throughout the transition, even though the system formed a spin texture composed of \textit{almost} two fully-formed skyrmions, each with topological charge of $1$.